compmem/smile/docs/smile_states.rst

     #Show both the Label and the TextInput at the same time
     #during the experiment
     with Parallel():
-        #Required to show the mouse on the screen during your experiment!
+        #Required to show the mouse on the screen during the experiment!
         MouseCursor()
         Label(text="Yo, Tell me about your day!?!?", center_y=exp.screen.center_y+50) TextInput(text="", width=500, height=200)